Country Profile: Ireland

 Military and Security

-- Military deployments: Includes 130 personnel in the Golan Heights and 325 in Lebanon (as of 2024).
+- 130 personnel deployed in Golan Heights

 Energy

-- Natural gas consumption: 4.919 billion cubic meters (2023).
+- 4.919 billion cubic meters of natural gas consumption (2023 est.)

 Environment